History of Sigiriya

 Artists impression of Sigiriya Lion Staircase build in 480AD

-On a small plateau halfway up the rock, on the northern side, Kasyapa constructed a massive gatehouse and staircase in the form of a brightly colored sphinx-like lion thirty-five meters tall.
+On a small plateau halfway up the rock, on the northern side, Kashyapa constructed a massive gatehouse and staircase in the form of a brightly colored sphinx-like lion thirty-five meters tall.
 Through its chest, via an almost perpendicular staircase, was the final ascent to the summit of the rock.
 It is this feature, the Lion Staircase, which in later time bestowed the place its name Sīhāgiri — Lion Mountain (Lion Rock).
 We know it today as Sigiriya.

 Abandonment of Sigiriya

-Upon Kasyapa's death, the royal capital was moved back to Anuradhapura.
+Upon Kashyapa's death, the royal capital was moved back to Anuradhapura.
 The magnificent Sigiriya Citadel was stripped of its treasures and converted into a Buddhist monastery.
 Over the ensuing centuries, it was progressively abandoned and then finally completely deserted.
 Slowly it was consumed by the forests and disappeared into the mists of time; forgotten, a mere footnote in history.

 In time Sigiriya became a grim and foreboding place.
 At dusk, clouds of bats sallied forth from their lairs into the night sky, and wild animals roamed its crumbling pavilions, ponds, and gardens.
 The beautiful Sigiriya Frescoes faded and fell away.
 The palace in the sky had long ago crumbled and been carried away by the wind.
 For centuries, no human set foot on its summit.